aantipov/moiva-blog/content/post/2021-04-28-migration-from-vue-cli-to-vite.md

 ## Benefits from migrating to Vite

-Vite was created to achieve fast development feedback loop and it cleary succeeded in it:
+Vite was created to achieve fast development feedback loop and it clearly succeeded in it:
 - the dev server start time is uncomparably small
-{{< figure src="/blog/images/2021-04-vue-cli-to-vite/vite-start.gif" alt="a video of 'vite' command running in a termanial and starting a development server" caption="`vite` command in action" >}}
+{{< figure src="/blog/images/2021-04-vue-cli-to-vite/vite-start.gif" alt="a video of 'vite' command running in a terminal and starting a development server" caption="`vite` command in action" >}}

 - code changes are reflected immediately in the browser.
 Only the changed components are being reloaded.
 There is no need to rebuild the whole application.
 {{< figure src="/blog/images/2021-04-vue-cli-to-vite/hmr.png" alt="a screenshot of a browser loading individually updated files using Hot Module Reloading technique" caption="Chrome DevTools screenshot" >}}

 There are other substantial side benefits as well.
-- Vite significantly simplifies development setup.
-You can throw away Webpack, Babel and Vue CLI with their plugins, loaders and complex configurations.
+- Vite significantly simplifies the development setup.
+You can throw away Webpack, Babel, and Vue CLI with their plugins, loaders, and complex configurations.
 - Smaller production builds thanks to Rollup which Vite uses under the hood.
 - Faster deployments due to decreased build time.

-Let's look now how we can start using Vite.
+Let's look now into how we can start using Vite.

 ## Step 1 - Generate a new project with Vite
-In the absence of a guide we need to start somewhere.
+In the absence of the guide, we need to start somewhere.

 Vite provides a command (npm package) to bootstrap new projects.
-Hence I thought bootstraping a new project and mimicing the setup would work for me.
+Hence I thought bootstrapping a new project and mimicking the setup would work for me.

-I run `npm init @vitejs/app` command and followed the prompts.
+I ran `npm init @vitejs/app` command and followed the prompts.

 The resulted file structure looked clear and simple.